History & Tradition

 For more of our camp’s early history, watch Yates’ interview with Jim Miller.

 In 2005, Yates Pharr (no relation to Yorke), a 12-year FCC camper and counselor, and his wife Marisa, purchased camp.
-Yates had led a successful career in commercial real estate, but considered it a dream come true to return to Falling Creek with Marisa and their three daughters.
+Yates had led a successful career in commercial real estate, but considered it a dream come true to return to Falling Creek with Marisa and their daughters.

 The great thing about a summer camp… it’s a place where children can come to be away from television, where you’re away from negative peer group [pressure] - it’s a community of people coming together and in a short period of time you can create a very positive learning environment.